LBruyne/circom-bench/README.md

 ## Usages

-Install cicrom (refer to the official website) and snarkjs:
+Install circom (refer to the official website) and snarkjs:

 ``` sh
 npm install -g snarkjs